2024-25 UVA Athletics Year in Review Fifth consecutive NCAA Women's Swimming & Diving Championship highlights season!

 Academic Success

-The NCAA annual Academic Progress Report showed UVA had a four-year reporting score of 992, well above the national average of 984.
+The NCAA annual Academic Progress Report showed UVA had a four-year reporting score of 993, well above the national average of 984.
 The NCAA’s Graduation Success Rate data also showed UVA preforming at one of the highest rates in the nation.
-Cavalier student-athletes covered during the reporting period (2013-14 to 2016-17) graduated at a 96-percent rate, the highest mark for UVA athletics since the NCAA launched the GSR program in 2002.
-In additon, Gretchen Walsh (women's swimming & diving) and Chris Rodesch (men's tennis) were named ACC Scholar-Athletes of the Year for their respective sports.
+Cavalier student-athletes covered during the current report matched their highest graduation rate at 96 percent for the second consecutive year.
+UVA also achieved the 96 percent rate in 2023 and 95 percent in 2022.
+The NCAA launched the GSR program in 2002.
+In addition, Jans Croon (field hockey), Gretchen Walsh (women's swimming & diving) and Gary Martin (men's cross country) were named ACC Scholar-Athletes of the Year for their respective sports.
+Walsh was also named the Academic All-American of the Year across all sports by College Sports Communicators.